MrNbaYoh/rpwng/docs/index.md

 ## Installation
 1. Get and install the homebrew starter kit available [here](http://smealum.github.io/3ds/).
+2. Change your 3ds language to English (most of the uploaders speak english, and the game only shows projects with the same language as the one of your 3ds)
-2. Find a code for your region and console type (o3ds/n3ds).
+3. Find a code for your region and console type (o3ds/n3ds).
 You might want to look at #GetRPwnG on twitter.
-3. Download the project thank to the online sharing feature, once the download is finished try to run it.
+4. Download the project thank to the online sharing feature, once the download is finished try to run it.
-4. Enjoy!
+5. Enjoy!

 ## How to use RPwnG
 Just try to load the RPwnG game, the loading should stop and the HBL should run.